-If you want to ask the customers to use coupon code, choose Specific Coupon.
-Then, you must add Coupon Code which include letters, numbers or a combination of them.
+If you want to ask the customers to use coupon codes, choose Specific Coupons.
+Then, you must add a Coupon Code that includes letters, numbers, or a combination of them.
 Besides, you can set specific uses per coupon/ customer.
 It’s worth noting that if you limit the number of uses, the customers are forced to log in in order to apply the coupon.
 Also, if you want to offer unlimited use, please leave these two fields blank.

 You can set various conditions based on Product Attribute Combination, Product Subselection, Conditions Combination or Cart Attribute.
-For example, if you want to give a small discount of 5% on total cart for whom buy yellow T-shirts (to boost sale of this item), you must set conditions for Product Attribute Combination.
+For example, if you want to give a small discount of 5% on the total cart for those who buy yellow T-shirts (to boost the sale of this item), you must set conditions for the Product Attribute Combination.

-As mentioned, here I want to create a discount of $50 on the cart when the customers spend more than $1000, so I will choose Fixed amount discount for whole cart.
+As mentioned, here I want to create a discount of $50 on the cart when the customers spend more than $1000, so we will choose a Fixed amount discount for the whole cart.
 Depending type of discount that you want then you can select among:

-– Fixed amount discount: subtract $… from each item in the cart (e.g: when buy at least 3 toothbrushes, each costs just $10 – while its original price is $15)
+– Fixed amount discount: subtract $… from each item in the cart (e.g: when buying at least 3 toothbrushes, each costs just $10 – while its original price is $15)

-– Fixed amount discount for whole cart: discount the entire cart (cart total) – by $… (e.g: get $25 off order total on order over $300)
+– Fixed amount discount for the whole cart: discount the entire cart (cart total) – by $… (e.g: get $25 off order total on orders over $300)

 – Buy X get Y free: e.g: set a specific quantity of a product that is required to purchase in order to get a certain quantity for free (buy 2 get 1 more free)